fepegar/torchio/docs/source/slicer.rst

 medical image informatics, image processing, and three-dimensional visualization.

+TorchIO provides a 3D Slicer extension for quick experimentation and visualization of the package features.

 ..
 The TorchIO extension can be installed using the
 .. `Extensions Manager <https://www.slicer.org/wiki/Documentation/4.10/SlicerApplication/ExtensionsManager>`_.